-Once fully cooled, wrap the quiche in plastic or an airtight container and freeze.
-You can keep it in the tart pan or remove it and set it on a plate to keep its shape.
+Once fully cooled, wrap the quiche in plastic or place it in an airtight container and freeze.
+You can keep it in the tart pan or remove and set on a plate.

 Other healthy breakfast recipes

-When you’ve made yourself this crustless low-carb quiche, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!